WillsCHEATTT/MetroPy/README.md

+# This project is out-of-date
+If you really want to use this project it wouldn't take very much to fix...
+This is here for more of a histroic thing

 ## MetroPy <sub>The program that sits here to "weather" and never be used</sub>

 Hello everyone reading this!!
 This is my 7th grade science fair project that I decided to put on Github.